ASPIRE 2019 Information

-New (March 17th, 2017): We are excited to announce that the ASPIRE program will host two, five day sessions in the summer of 2017!
-Session 1 will be June 5th-9th, and Session 2 will be July 31st – August 4th, from 9 am to 5 pm each day in the Physics Research Building at Ohio State .
+New (May 16th, 2019): We are excited to announce that the ASPIRE program will host two, five day sessions in the summer of 2019!
+Session 1 will be June 3rd-7th, and Session 2 will be June 10th-14th, from 9 am to 5 pm each day in the Physics Research Building at Ohio State.
+The program only takes place during the day and overnight accommodations are not expected or included.
 Applications can be submitted here.
-If accepted, a fee of $20 is collected to offset supplies and food.
-Applications for the first session are due March 31st.
+We are still taking applications for both sessions.

 The ASPIRE workshop is for high school women who are entering the 10th, 11th or 12th grades.
 Participants will get their hands on physics equipment and software used by physicists and learn about physics research.
 In last year’s ASPIRE workshop, participants worked on three separate radio-themed projects where they searched for a hidden transmitter using antennas and oscilloscopes, analyzed real data from the ANITA neutrino experiment in Mathematica, and programmed an Arduino to produce their own mini-radio station.